sergei-mironov/xscreensaver-run/README.md

-This tiny program may be used to run screensavers from [XScreenSaver](https://www.jwz.org/xscreensaver/) collection synchronously, without any effects like screen lock or monitor timers.
+This tiny program may be used to run screensavers from [XScreenSaver](https://www.jwz.org/xscreensaver/) collection synchronously, in fullscreen and without additional effects like screen locks or timers.

 See also <https://unix.stackexchange.com/questions/290698/how-to-manually-start-an-xscreensaver-application-in-root-window-full-screen>